Constitution of the South Carolina Historical Association

-C. Lifetime members will be granted upon the one-time payment of $300.
+C. Retired members are eligible for lifetime membership after ten years of membership and the payment of $500.
 Lifetime members shall have annual membership dues waived.

 IV.
 OFFICERS shall be a president, vice-president, secretary, and treasurer; these shall be elected at each annual meeting.
 The Executive Committee shall normally nominate one person for each office.
-The vice-president shall be the automatic nominee for president.
-Nomination from the floor may be made for any office.
-Officers shall have the duties and perform the functions customarily attached to their respective offices with such others as may from time to time be prescribed.
+The vice president shall be the automatic nominee for president.
+Nominations from the floor may be made for any office.
+Officers shall have the duties and perform the functions customarily attached to their respective offices with such others as may from time-to- time be prescribed.

-V. EXECUTIVE COMMITTEE shall be composed of the officers identified in Article IV, the editor(s) the The Proceedings, the webmaster, and six additional members elected for terms of up to three years to be determined at the time of their nomination.
+V. EXECUTIVE COMMITTEE shall be composed of the officers identified in Article IV and six additional members elected for terms of up to three years to be determined at the time of their nomination.

-A. The duties of the Executive Committee shall be to fix the date and place of the annual meeting; to prepare a program for the annual meeting; to attend to the publication of The Proceedings; to supervise the expenditures of the Association's funds; to maintain the Association's website; to prepare a list of nominations for the officers, webmaster, and other members of the Executive Committee; and such other duties as may from time to time be assigned to them by the Association.
+A. The duties of the Executive Committee shall be to fix the date and place of the annual meeting; to prepare a program for the annual meeting; to attend to the publication of The Journal; to supervise the Association's finances; to oversee the Association's website and other communications; to prepare a list of nominations for the officers and other members of the Executive Committee; and such other duties as may from time-to-time be assigned to them by the Association.

 B. The president may appoint other committees as needed, or be instructed to appoint, by resolutions of the Association.

-A. The Association shall publish annually its peer-reviewed journal, known as The Proceedings of the South Carolina Historical Association.
-Each annually edition of The Proceedings shall include a copy of the Association's Constitution, minutes of the annual meeting, and select papers from the annual meeting chosen via a peer-reviewed process established by the Executive Committee.
+A. The Association shall publish annually its peer-reviewed journal, known as The Journal of the South Carolina Historical Association.
+Each annual edition of The Journal shall include a copy of the Association's Constitution, minutes of the annual meeting, and other materials as determined by the Executive Committee.

-B. All papers published in The Proceedings shall become the property of the Association expect as otherwise may be approved by the Executive Committee.
+B. All papers published in The Journal shall become the property of the Association except as otherwise may be approved by the Executive Committee.

-VIII.
-DANIEL HOLLIS PRIZE: Each year the organization will award the Daniel Hollis Prize at the annual meeting.
+X. DANIEL HOLLIS PRIZE: The organization awards the Daniel Hollis Prize at the annual meeting.

-A. In even numbered years of the meeting, a graduate student will be awarded the prize for the best article published in The Proceedings in the last two years (current and previous year).
+A. In even numbered years of the meeting, a graduate student may be awarded the prize for the best article published in The Journal in the last two years (current and previous year).

-B. In odd numbered years of the meeting, a professional historian will be awarded the prize for the best article published in The Proceedings in the last two years (current and previous year).
+B. In odd numbered years of the meeting, a professional historian may be awarded the prize for the best article published in The Journal in the last two years (current and previous year).

-C. The Executive Committee will annually appoint a three-person award committee to review all eligible articles.
+C. The Executive Committee will annually appoint an award committee to review all eligible articles.

-A. The Publications Endowment Fund exists to supplement the income available for the publication of The Proceedings.
+A. The Publications Endowment Fund exists to supplement the income available for the publication of The Journal.
 Contributions may be made by anyone, and they will be acknowledged in writing.

-X. In the event of the dissolution, the remaining assets of the Association, if any, shall be donated by the Executive Committee to another organization that shares the objects and aims of the Association.
+XII.
+In the event of the dissolution, the remaining assets of the Association, if any, shall be donated by the Executive Committee to another organization that shares the objectives and aims of the Association.